NCI Breast Cancer Risk Calculator

 - The sensitivity of mammography is reduced as background breast tissue density increases.

 - The recommendations for screening mammography are exactly the same for women with dense breasts as for the rest of the population.
 Mammography is the only screening modality that has undergone randomized controlled trials demonstrating a reduction in breast cancer mortality.
 There is no recommendation that it be replaced with another test in any subset of the population.

 - For patients who are interested in additional screening options, a breast cancer risk assessment may be appropriate.
 There are several models on which this can be calculated.
 This would be a good starting point in the discussion of whether supplemental tests would be beneficial, and whether your insurance company will cover the cost.

 Additional breast imaging “screening options” which we offer, include screening MRI and Hologic Genius™ 3D mammography.

-- 3D mammography is being offered in addition to 2D screening mammography in some of our centers.
+- 3D mammography is offered at all of our imaging centers.
 Data to date has been very promising in improving breast cancer detection in women of all breast densities.
 3D mammography has improved the breast cancer detection up to 50% in some studies.